Anoopjot/Ceng319Assignment3/README.md

     }

-    //this is for implementation of sppinner1
+    //this is for implementation of spinner
     public void addListenerOnSpinnerItemSelection() {
         spinner1 = (Spinner) findViewById(R.id.spinner1);
         spinner1.setOnItemSelectedListener(new CustomOnItemSelectedListener());